 - Heat the olive oil in a non-stick frying pan and sauté the onions until translucent.
 Add the garlic and sauté it for a few seconds.
 Add the rice and mix until it is wet.
 Add the wine and cook for a few minutes until the alcohol evaporates.

-- Add the mint, raisins, salt, pepper and oregano and mix.
+- Crush the bouillon with your fingers and add it to the rice, together with the mint, raisins, salt, pepper and oregano and mix.
 Add the puréed tomato and simmer for five minutes or until the fluid is absorbed.
 Mix in the parsley and set aside to cool.

 - Fill the tomatoes and peppers with this mixture, but make sure not to over-stuff them, as the rice will expand while cooking and will break your veggies.
 Cover with the lids and sprinkle with the remaining olive oil and the remaining blended tomatoes (do not add water).